-de Grandpré Meeting Room, MNI
+de Grandpré room, MNI

 Injury to the central nervous system (CNS), whether sustained by trauma or disease, is extraordinarily difficult to repair.
 Traumatic CNS and PNS (Peripheral Nervous System) injury alone affects more than 250,000 Canadians per year, often leading to lifelong disability.
 This CREATE program is exploring a novel strategy for treating nervous system injury.